Harvesting your wealth

 When it’s time for a transition in your business, realizing an attractive investment return is often the goal.
 A healthy return on investment is the payoff for years of hard work, sacrifice, and financial risk—but assigning an actual value to your business can be a challenge.
 Explore this report, which offers information and insights on strategic liquidity alternatives.

 - The time to start

-Macroeconomic factors—economic as well as political—frame the assessment of enterprise value and the relative worth of the financial assets owned by private companies.
+Economic and political macroeconomic factors frame the assessment of enterprise value and the relative worth of the financial assets owned by private companies.
 The company’s performance, financial condition, near-term expectations, management depth, and business succession plans can significantly affect enterprise value.

 The following shareholder considerations can make wealth harvesting even more challenging:

 - Company legacy

 - Employee and community loyalty

 Amid all these factors, determining which shareholder liquidity alternatives may yield the most benefits for private business owners typically requires experience, commitment, discipline, and favorable timing.